Are you looking for the best CRM software for your business?

 It depends.
-If you are a manager in a big company, you’ll need a platform that’s capable of performing many complex tasks.
+If you are a manager in a big company, you’ll need a platform that’s capable of performing many complicated tasks.

-If you’re a small business owner and have no experience with CRM apps, you’d be better off with a simple and cheap solution.
+If you’re a small business owner and have no experience with this kind of software, you’d be better off with a simple and cheap solution.

 Here they are:

-Hubspot’s free version has an excellent mix of features that will easily suit small businesses.
-There are other free CRM tools out there, but Hubspot is the one leading the niche.
+HubSpot’s free version has an excellent mix of features that will easily suit small and medium-sized businesses.
+There are other free tools out there, but HubSpot is the one leading the niche.

 Less Annoying CRM has an intuitive interface, and the pricing model is simple.
 This makes it perfect for beginners and users who don’t want to spend much time on technical details.